-For whatever reason, after a decade Boeing decided Rocketdyne was not a good fit for its long-term business plans, and sold the division to Pratt & Whitney, an east coast manufacturer of passenger jet engines.
-(An early Twilight Zone episode from 1961, “The Odyssey of Flight 33,” https://en.wikipedia.org/wiki/The_Odyssey_of_Flight_33, mentioned Pratt & Whitney engines, so I was familiar with the name.)
-Pratt & Whitney was in turned owned by United Technologies Corporation, UTC, whose other companies include Otis Elevators.
+For whatever reason, after a decade Boeing decided that Rocketdyne was not a good fit for its long-term business plans, and sold the division to Pratt & Whitney, an east coast manufacturer of passenger jet engines.
+Pratt & Whitney was in turn owned by United Technologies Corporation, UTC, whose other companies include Otis Elevators.
 While Boeing, a relatively laid-back West Coast company, had worked to assimilate our common processes via “Horizontal Integration Leadership Teams,” UTC, an east-coast company, was relatively uptight and authoritarian in simply imposing their processes on us.
+(Just as CMMI advises companies not to do.)
 This was visible no more starkly than with its “operating system,” a company wide set of tools and standards called ACE, for “Achieving Competitive Excellence.”
 ACE was homegrown by UTC and stood independent of industry or government standards.
 Furthermore, it was optimized for high-volume manufacturing, and was designed for implementation on factory floors.
 That didn’t stop UTC from imposing the totality of ACE on our very low-volume manufacturing site (one or two rocket engines a year) where most employees sat in cubicles and worked on PCs.

 So these last few years at Rocketdyne were my least pleasant.
 They ended on a further sour note as I was pulled away from process management and put onto a P&W project based back east that needed more workers, even remote ones.
 This was NGPF, for “next generation product family,” that became the PW1000G (https://en.wikipedia.org/wiki/Pratt_%26_Whitney_PW1000G), a geared turbofan jet engine for medium-sized passenger jets.
 A couple dozen of us at Rocketdyne were assigned to NGPF, but I was pulled in later than the initial group and got virtually no training in the computer-based design tools they used or background in the concept of the product.
 So my assignments were relatively menial, and frustrating because I had to figure things out as I went along, without proper peer reviews or the other processes we used for CMMI-compliant software projects.

 There was one bright spot in these last years — I got my stepson Michael W a contact number at Rocketdyne to apply for a summer internship.
 I had nothing to do with the interview or application beyond getting the contact number.
-He got the job, not one but two summers in a row — ironically, in 2012, just before the end, and in 2013, when I was back contracting.
+He got the job, not one but two summers in a row — in 2012, just before my layoff, and in 2013, when I was back there contracting.
 Michael could have gotten a full-time job there, but he found a position at The Aerospace Company in El Segundo, instead, and has been there ever since.

 NFPG was winding down, I had gone back to working a final pass on a new set of process documents, when a bunch of us were laid off in November 2012.

-The instructions then were to drive over to a hotel on Topanga Canyon Boulevard where several HR (human resources) people were waiting to out-brief us (there were a couple dozen, at least, that day).
+The instructions then were to drive over to a hotel on Topanga Canyon Boulevard where several HR (human resources) people were waiting to out-brief that day’s layoffs (a couple dozen).
 They explained about severance payments and how they were calculated (one week’s pay for each year of work) and how to find out if you were eligible for a pension.
 I was slightly panicked; not expecting to retire for years, I had paid no attention to such matters.

 Things worked out relatively well.
-Since I’d worked for the same company (whoever owned it over that time, it was the same company for HR purposes) for 30 ½ years, and was old enough to have been grandfathered in to pension eligibility from Boeing.
+Since I’d worked for the same company (however many corporate owners there had been, it was the same company for HR purposes) for 30 ½ years, and was old enough to have been grandfathered in to pension eligibility from Boeing.
 So I got a nice severance pay-out, and a pension beginning the following February, since the official layoff date was end of January 2013.
-I suspected, but never confirmed, that my name had been on the potential layoff list for some time, but management did me courtesy of waiting until I was eligible for a full pension before selecting it.
+I suspected, but never confirmed, that my name had been on the potential layoff list for some time, but management did me the courtesy of waiting until I was eligible for a full pension before selecting it.
 Six months earlier, I would not have not been eligible for the pension.